JasperFx/jasper/documentation/documentation/configuration.md

 <!--title: Configuration-->

-The simplest way to set up configuration is to use the default behavior:
+## Quick Start

+Probably the most common scenario is to have a single configuration file mapped to a single object:

-1. Add a json file to the project called appsettings.config
+1. Add a class that ends with `Settings` to your project, e.g. `MySettings.cs`.
-2. Add a class ending with `Settings` that has properties that map to appsettings.config
+2. Add a json file that has properties that match your `Settings` class.
+3. Use the `Build` method to tell Jasper about your configuration file.
-3. Include your `Settings` class in the constructor of a class and Jasper will automatically inject the settings object
+4. Include your `Settings` class in the constructor of a class and Jasper will automatically inject the settings object

 <[sample:inject-settings]>

-## ConfigurationBuilder
+## Add Configuration Sources

 Jasper uses the [.NET Core ConfigurationBuilder](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) to get config data and bind it to objects.
-The ConfigurationBuilder is exposed using the `Build` method.
-Use this method to add additional configuration sources.
-Calling this method will override the default build configuration, which is just "appsettings.config".

 <[sample:build-configuration]>

+If you need to bind a settings class that does not follow the convention of ending with `Settings` then use the `Configure` method to tell Jasper which class you want to bind.

+<[sample:configure-settings]>

 If a settings class needs additional information to bind correctly, such as being in a nested sub-section, use the `Configure` method.

-<[sample:configure-settings]>
+<[sample:configure-settings2]>

 ## Modify Settings